 5. Connect On Social Media

 But, frustrations with social media aside, I have used Instagram to successfully connect with brands in the past.
 When I want to get a brand’s attention, I will start with sending an introductory DM.
 If that doesn’t get a response, and I have the time, I will use a brand’s product for a personal shoot.
 I’ll share an image in my stories (not my feed) and tag the brand.
 After I share my story, I follow up with another DM and usually get a response.

 Potential clients love seeing a photographer’s beautiful images, but they especially love to see beautiful images that highlight their product.
 And, stories are a safe posting place, because they only last for a day and if it’s re-shared, your name is on it.

 I don’t look at this approach as doing free work either.
 If I like a brand and am inspired to do a shoot, it’s a win-win for me and for them.
 I am creating new content for my portfolio on my own terms and hopefully forming a new connection at the same time.
 If a brand wants to use the image(s), they will have to work out an image license agreement with me.

 Grow Your Email List

 You might be thinking, “But, what would I say to people who subscribe to my website or blog?”
 Well, the options are endless and this is completely up to you.

 However, in order to start collecting emails from your website, you’ll need an email marketing service provider.
-This helps readers easily subscribe right from your website and their email gets automatically stored in your system so you can keep in touch on topics that you both want to talk about.
+This helps readers easily subscribe right from your website and their email gets automatically stored with the email provider so you can keep in touch on topics that interest your audience.

 I use Flodesk to get email subscribers and have really loved using their platform.
 I am able to collect emails from my website through simple opt-in forms making the experience easy for my readers who want to stay in touch.